Outdoor Halloween Activities

 9 Go on a Ghost Hunt

 If witches aren’t your thing, how about a ghost walk, ghost hunt or evening of ghost stories around a camp fire.
-There are lots of organised ghost walks and tours around the UK, many of which allow children of a certain age.
-Check our Halloween UK Activities post for some current events.
-Zombies (or those less active) might prefer a ghost bus, available in London and Edinburgh.
+Check our Halloween UK events post for some current UK events.
+Zombies (or those less active) might prefer a ghost bus.
 For a more intimate, home-grown affair why not grab a good book of ghost stories, organise a camp fire in the garden and sit around in the dark and read some ghostly tales together.
 If you want to pump the adrenaline further why not go further afield and visit one of those spooky local places and see if any of those tall tales come true.

 10 A Spooky Treasure Hunt